Get Avast One for Android to protect your family with a web shield and VPN

 Whether you’re buying your child’s first smartphone or looking for more oversight over what your teen is doing online, Apple offers a range of parental controls for iPhone and iPad.
-Here, we’ll show you how to set parental controls on iPhone and explain why a dedicated app for managing iOS parental controls will give your family the best protection.
+Here, we’ll show you how to set parental controls on iPhone and how a dedicated online safety tool like Avast One can help catch everything that slips through the cracks.

 This article contains:

 Head to the Screen Time settings on your child’s iPhone or iPad — that’s where most of Apple’s parental controls can be found.
 Now, let’s go through how to set parental controls on iPhone and iPad.

 On your child’s iOS device, open the Settings app and tap Screen Time.
 Tap Turn On Screen Time and then tap Continue.

 If you’re setting iPad or iPhone restrictions on your child’s device, tap This is My Child’s iPhone (or iPad).

 Downtime lets you set a time window when much of your child’s iPhone or iPad will be unusable.
 They’ll still be able to make and receive calls, as well as access any specific apps that you select.
 Downtime is a handy tool if you’re looking to limit your child’s overall screen time.